Skip to content

 Risk of Losing Custody

-Rehab for alcohol use can help you improve your situation and keep or regain care of your child.
+Rehab for alcohol use can improve your situation and keep or regain care of your child.

-• Figure out how to deal with your problem and the things that make you want to use.
+• Figure out how to deal with your problem and the things that make you want to relapse.

-• Get better from any underlying problems causing your addiction, such as trauma, worry, or mental health issues.
+• Get rid of any underlying problems causing your addiction, such as trauma, anxiety or mental health issues.

-• Build skills and techniques to help you deal with life’s situations and feelings healthily.
+• Build skills and techniques to help you deal with real-life situations and feelings healthily.

 • Look after your mental and physical health.